 An additional benefit to cryopreservation is that it can be used for protecting endangered species, or gene variety, by preserving essential genes of fish families.

-Aquaculture has been the fastest growing food production sector for the past 20 years, according to the Financial Times.
-The UN Food and Agriculture Organization expects the sector to continue to grow by four to five per cent each year for the next decade.
+Aquaculture has been the fastest growing food production sector for the past 20 years.
+The UN Food and Agriculture Organization expects the sector to continue to grow by 4 to 5 per cent each year for the next decade.

 Contact photo: Lars Martin Bøe